sun-data/ctis/README.md

 ## Installation

-The package is published on PyPI and can be installed using `pip`
+This package is published on PyPI and can be installed using `pip`

 ```shell
 pip install ctis